zanmato1984/broken-pipeline/README.md

 Semantics:
 - Each task instance uses TaskId as ThreadId (0..dop-1).
-- Within a task call, the driver performs bounded work and keeps state internally to resume later.
+- Within a task call, the driver performs bounded work and keeps state internally to continue on a later invocation.
 - If all unfinished channels are blocked, the task returns `TaskStatus::Blocked(awaiter)` built from the channels' resumers.
 - If an operator returns `PIPE_YIELD`, the task returns `TaskStatus::Yield()`.
-On the next invocation, the driver resumes the yielding operator with nullopt and expects `PIPE_YIELD_BACK`.
+On the next invocation, the driver re-enters the yielding operator (input=nullopt) and expects `PIPE_YIELD_BACK`.
 - If any operator returns an error Result, the plan is cancelled.
 The call that observes the error returns that error; subsequent calls return `TaskStatus::Cancelled()`.